socialincome-san/public/.github/ISSUE_TEMPLATE/feature--admin-tool.md

 ---
-name: "Feature: Admin Tool"
+name: 'Feature: Admin Tool'
 about: Suggest a feature for the admin tool
 title: "[Admin] "
-labels: ""
+labels: admintool, feature
-assignees: ""
+assignees: ''

 ---

 **Is your feature request related to a problem?
 Please describe.**